 have their University tuition waived prior to accepting an application

-for an assistantship from the student.
+for an assistantship or waiver from the student.

 Health Sciences programs (including Schools of Dentistry, Medicine, Nursing, Pharmacy, and Public Health).
 Students must obtain permission from their program to seek or hold a graduate assistantship or to receive waivers.